-Welcome to the South Bay Families Connected (SBFC) Elementary School page for parents and educators, where you will find resources and information to help you raise healthy, resilient kids, and effectively navigate some of the common social-emotional wellness challenges your child might be facing at this stage in her or his development.
+Welcome to the South Bay Families Connected (SBFC) social emotional wellness page for parents and educators of youth k-8, where you will find resources and information to help you raise healthy, resilient kids, and effectively navigate some of the common social-emotional wellness challenges your child might be facing at this stage in her or his development.
 Additionally, some information on this page is intended to provide you with specific tools that you can employ now to help reduce the likelihood that your child will experiment with drugs and alcohol in the future.

 Many of our SBFC partner districts are focusing on social and emotional learning (SEL), the process through which children and adults acquire and effectively apply the knowledge, attitudes, and skills necessary to understand and manage emotions, set and achieve positive goals, feel and show empathy for others, establish and maintain positive relationships, and make responsible decisions.
 To find SEL resources, please visit CASEL by clicking on the image below (Please Note: clicking on many of the images on this page will take you out of the SBFC website, but SBFC will remain open in your browser)